 My journey as healer has taken me from a very western clinical approach into the more spiritual and dynamic realms of the healing arts.
 My classical training taught me to assess and then treat according to my diagnosis of the situation.
 As my skills have deepened, I realize the body is it's own best healer and is vastly more capable of expressing its needs than I am at "fixing" them.
-Instead, I listen to how your body and energy field unfold into the invitation of safer space and find healing often occurs solely in being compassionately witnessed.
+Instead, I listen to how your body and energy field unfold into the invitation of safer space and find to most profound healing often occurs solely in being compassionately witnessed.

-Today, the basis of my work explores early and formative traumas that take up space in our bodies and energy fields and uses a multi-modality approach to integrate those wounds so you can live in alignment with what is most true for you.
+Today, the basis of my work explores early and formative wounds that take up space in our bodies and energy fields and uses a multi-modality approach to integrate those wounds so you can live in alignment with what is most true for you.

-I graduated from massage school in 2006 with a growing interest for education around the science and mystery of healing and feel very fortunate to have had many talented and intuitive teachers along my way.
+I graduated from massage school in 2006 with a growing passion for education around the science and mystery of healing and feel very fortunate to have had many talented and intuitive teachers along my way.

 I view the trust of every client as a gift and view my role in our relationship as merely space holder to encourage self-connection.
 You are a sacred and whole being and by simply showing up, you have become my teacher and I am grateful.

-Our Madrona location offers a charming boutique Apothecary and offers weekly events and classes including Herbalism, Ayurveda, Astrology, Practitioner Trainings, Yoga, Ritual, Sound Baths and more.
+Our Madrona location offers a charming boutique Apothecary and offers weekly events and classes including Herbalism, Ayurveda, Astrology, Practitioner Trainings, Ritual, Sound Baths and more.